-Proper nutrition after surgery is essential to the healing process.
-Good nutrition will promote optimal healing and boost your immune system, reducing the chances of infection.
+Proper nutrition after surgery is essential.
+Good nutrition will promote optimal healing and boost your immune system, reducing your chances of infection.
 A healthy, well-balanced diet includes:

-- Protein, which you can get from eggs, beans, fish and milk - · Iron, which you can get from red meat, seafood and spinach

-- Vitamins and minerals, which you can get from berries, citrus fruit and green, leafy vegetables - Fiber, which you can get from beans, broccoli, berries, whole grains and apples - Water; drink at least 64 ounces a day
+- Protein, which you can get from eggs, beans, fish and milk - Iron, which you can get from red meat, seafood and spinach - Vitamins and minerals, which you can get from berries, citrus fruit and green, leafy vegetables - Fiber, which you can get from beans, broccoli, berries, whole grains and apples - Water; drink at least 64 ounces a day